This Bacon Shrimp Toast is so good, you’ll never order it from take out again! It’s a surprisingly easy appetizer to make and crazy delicious!

 These appetizers are typically served as part of Chinese Dim Sum.

-We kicked this shrimp toast recipe up by adding bacon too.
+We kicked this appetizer recipe up by adding bacon too.
 Because bacon rules.

 Googling recipes on shrimp toast led me to one recipe that seemed like it was a pretty authentic…why did it seems authentic?
-Don’t know, but the first ingredient was pork fat, which was also listed as optional.
+Don’t know, but the first ingredient was pork fat.

 And now they had my attention.